CloudSantosh/jira_ticket_nginx_gunicorn_flask_application/README.md

-# Optimizing Flask Application Delivery: A Comprehensive Guide to Nginx as Web Server and Gunicorn as WSGI Server in a Production Environment
+## Flask Application Delivery: A Comprehensive Guide to Nginx as Web Server and Gunicorn as WSGI Server in a Production Environment

 <br>